-I know that I spend too much time in social media apps.
-Twitter and Instagram are my nicotine and the same way I quit smoking 10 years ago I need to stop wasting time in social media and put that time in learning more about things that makes me better personally and professionlly.
+I know that I spend too much time on social media apps.
+Twitter and Instagram are my nicotine.
+The same way I quit smoking ten years ago, I need to stop wasting time on social media and learn more about things that make me better personally and professionally.

-Social media apps are ‘deliberately’ addictive to users and they do that for the sake of profit which means they are not going to change is up to us do something to detox from them.
+Social media apps are 'deliberately' addictive to users and they do that for the sake of profit, which means they are not going to change is up to us to do something to detox from them.

-If you watch The Social Dilemma in Netflix at the end the ex engineers from Google, Facebook and Twitter recommend that you need to disable notifications, that’s the first step so I did, but I did more.
+If you watch The Social Dilemma on Netflix at the end, the ex engineers from Google, Facebook, and Twitter recommend that you need to disable notifications.
+That’s the first step, so I did, but I did more.

 My new home screen

-The first thing after upgrade to iOS 14 was clean my homescreen which now looks like this:
+The first thing after upgrade to iOS 14 was to clean my home screen, which now looks like this:

-- Remove all the Social Media apps from the screen, those red dots badges were unavoidable to ble because I see them all the time by just look at my phone.
+Remove all the Social Media apps from the screen, and those red dots badges were unavoidable because I see them all the time by just looking at my phone